Mimsy Review: A Fifteenth Century Cookry Boke

 If you’re keeping score, the recipes come verbatim from the Harleian manuscripts 279 and 4010 (about 1430 and 1450, respectively), the Ashmole manuscript 1429, the Laud manuscript 553, and the Douce manuscript 55 (about 1450) from the British Museum and the Bodleian Library, courtesy the Early English Text Society.

-A Fifteenth Century Cookry Boke• is intriguing for occasionally flipping through—you aren’t going to read it straight without going bonkers in the process—but you aren’t going to get much in the way of usable recipes from it.
+A Fifteenth Century Cookry Boke is intriguing for occasionally flipping through—you aren’t going to read it straight without going bonkers in the process—but you aren’t going to get much in the way of usable recipes from it.
 Unless, of course, you understand fifteenth century English, in which case, serue hem forth!

 Prymerose

-- Take oþer half-pound of Flowre of Rys, .iij. pound of Almaundys, half an vnce of hony & Safroune.
+1. Take oþer half-pound of Flowre of Rys, .iij. pound of Almaundys, half an vnce of hony & Safroune.

-- Take þe flowre of þe Prymerose, & grynd hem, and temper hem vppe with Mylke of þe Almaundys.
+2. Take þe flowre of þe Prymerose, & grynd hem, and temper hem vppe with Mylke of þe Almaundys.

-- Do pouder Gyngere þer-on.
+3. Do pouder Gyngere þer-on.

-- Boyle it.
+4. Boyle it.

-- Plante þin skluce with Rosys.
+5. Plante þin skluce with Rosys.

-- Serue forth.
+6. Serue forth.

 If you enjoyed A Fifteenth Century Cookry Boke…

-For more about cookbooks, you might also be interested in A Concise Encyclopedia of Gastronomy, Bull Cook Historical Recipes, Cavalier Cooking, Classic Chinese Cuisine, Cooking the Bahamian Way, Country Commune Cooking, Life, Loves, and Meat Loaf, The Art of Korean Cooking, The Casserole Cookbook, The Complete Book of Oriental Cooking, The Complete Bread Cookbook, The Frugal Gourmet Celebrates Christmas, The Healthy Cuisine of India, The New Larousse Gastronomique, A Decade of Jell-O Joys: 1963-1973, Saucepans and the Single Girl, The Northwest Cartoon Cookery, Good Food From Mexico, Laurel’s Kitchen, The Cooking of Vienna’s Empire, James Beard’s Fireside Cook Book, French Bistro Cooking, Crockery Cookery, Southern Cooking, The Frugal Gourmet Keeps the Feast, The Fannie Farmer Cookbook, French Cooking Simplified With a Food Processor, In Good Taste, Heritage of America Cookbook, Our Favorite Hometown Recipes Vol. II, The Indian Spice Kitchen, Japanese Country Cookbook, La Cuisine Française, Larousse Treasury of Country Cooking, The Natural Foods Cookbook, A Russian Jew Cooks in Peru, Soul Food Cook Book, The Tassajara Trilogy, Pains Spéciaux & Viennoiseries, Whole Earth Cookbook, The Wok: a chinese cook book, Southern Living Cookbook for Two, Lebanese Cuisine, The Art of Syrian Cookery, Popular Greek Recipes, In a Persian Kitchen, The Art of Pennsylvania Dutch Cooking, The Southern Living Cookbook Library, The Donna Rathmell German Bread Machine Cookbook collection, The missing indexes, St. Mary’s Altar Society Cookbooks, The Deplorable Index, My year in food: 2022, My Year in Food: 2023, Franklin Golden Syrup Recipes, Promotional cookbook archive, Finding vintage cookbook downloads, Chiquita Banana’s Recipe Book, A golden harvest of sunflower seeds, A 1950 recipe calendar for 2023, Hope Lutheran 1950 Lenten fish au gratin, Tempt Them with Tastier Foods: Second Printing, A Traveling Man’s Cookery Book, Rumford Recipes Sliding Cookbooks, A Bicentennial Meal for the Sestercentennial, Refrigerator Revolution Revisited: 1928 Frigidaire, Refrigerator Revolution Revisited: 1942 Cold Cooking, Padgett Sunday Supper Club, Club recipe archive, and Promotional Cookbook Archive.
+For more about cookbooks, you might also be interested in A Concise Encyclopedia of Gastronomy, Bull Cook Historical Recipes, Cavalier Cooking, Classic Chinese Cuisine, Cooking the Bahamian Way, Country Commune Cooking, Life, Loves, and Meat Loaf, The Art of Korean Cooking, The Casserole Cookbook, The Complete Book of Oriental Cooking, The Complete Bread Cookbook, The Frugal Gourmet Celebrates Christmas, The Healthy Cuisine of India, The New Larousse Gastronomique, A Decade of Jell-O Joys: 1963-1973, Saucepans and the Single Girl, The Northwest Cartoon Cookery, Good Food From Mexico, Laurel’s Kitchen, The Cooking of Vienna’s Empire, James Beard’s Fireside Cook Book, French Bistro Cooking, Crockery Cookery, Southern Cooking, The Frugal Gourmet Keeps the Feast, The Fannie Farmer Cookbook, French Cooking Simplified With a Food Processor, In Good Taste, Heritage of America Cookbook, Our Favorite Hometown Recipes Vol. II, The Indian Spice Kitchen, Japanese Country Cookbook, La Cuisine Française, Larousse Treasury of Country Cooking, The Natural Foods Cookbook, A Russian Jew Cooks in Peru, Soul Food Cook Book, The Tassajara Trilogy, Pains Spéciaux & Viennoiseries, Whole Earth Cookbook, The Wok: a chinese cook book, Southern Living Cookbook for Two, Lebanese Cuisine, The Art of Syrian Cookery, Popular Greek Recipes, In a Persian Kitchen, The Art of Pennsylvania Dutch Cooking, The Southern Living Cookbook Library, The Donna Rathmell German Bread Machine Cookbook collection, The missing indexes, St. Mary’s Altar Society Cookbooks, The Deplorable Index, My year in food: 2022, My Year in Food: 2023, Franklin Golden Syrup Recipes, Promotional cookbook archive, Finding vintage cookbook downloads, Chiquita Banana’s Recipe Book, A golden harvest of sunflower seeds, A 1950 recipe calendar for 2023, Hope Lutheran 1950 Lenten fish au gratin, Tempt Them with Tastier Foods: Second Printing, Stoy Soy Flour: Miracle Protein for World War II, A Traveling Man’s Cookery Book, Rumford Recipes Sliding Cookbooks, A Bicentennial Meal for the Sestercentennial, Refrigerator Revolution Revisited: 1928 Frigidaire, Refrigerator Revolution Revisited: 1942 Cold Cooking, Padgett Sunday Supper Club, Club recipe archive, and Promotional Cookbook Archive.